FLASH SALES: discover new special offers every week!

 and ‘Ruby Glow’ (autumn)

 Perfectly hardy, it can withstand very low temperatures of -20 °C (down to -35 °C for H. virginiana).
-This beautiful hardiness ensures it a long life in all regions.
+This beautiful hardiness ensures a long life in all regions.
 However, it should be spared from the Mediterranean climate, which is a bit too hot and dry in summer.

-Mysterious, Witch Hazel has long been nicknamed ‘Witch Hazel’.
+Mysterious, Hamamelis has long been nicknamed “Witch Hazel.”
 The English still refer to it as such (witch hazel).
-A linguistic shift, as it was not originally about witches but about dowsers: its flexible branches were used as dowsing rods by Native Americans.
+A linguistic shift, as it originally had nothing to do with witches but rather with dowsing: its flexible branches were used as dowsing rods by Native Americans.
 The leaves and bark possess astringent properties known to the Virginia Indians for centuries and are used in herbal medicine.
-Witch Hazel water, found in many cosmetics, has soothing properties for skin inflammations.
+Hamamelis water, found in many cosmetics, has soothing properties for skin inflammations.

 Species and main varieties

 The name Hamamelis x intermedia encompasses the group of cultivars resulting from cross-breeding between H. japonica and H. mollis.
 These are the most common subjects.
 They are cultivated for their multiple colours ranging from yellow to red, and their flowers are generally larger than those of their parents.
-The selection criteria are mainly the flowering time and the colour of the flowers.
+The main selection criteria are the flowering time and the colour of the flowers.

 The most popular varieties